zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

 time.
 More and more device where added and the expectations and stability request got stronger and stronger. zhinst-qcodes is based on zhinst-toolkit a high level driver on top of the native LabOne ziPython package.
-Meaning it shares the same functionallities but also the same problems.
+Meaning it shares the same functionalities but also the same problems.

 To just mention a few of them: